savi-lang/savi/spec/compiler/types.savi.spec.md

 ---

-TODO: It substitutes the type argument for the type parameter in a generic.
+It substitutes the type argument for the type parameter in a generic.

-Note that this doesn't actually work as desired yet - it should return String'ref and Bytes'ref, respectively.

 ```savi
 :trait NewableThing